coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/3_development_time_threats.md

 - See [General controls](1_general_controls.md), especially [Limiting the effect of unwanted behaviour](1_general_controls.md#13-controls-to-limit-the-effects-of-unwanted-behaviour)
 - See [controls for development-time protection](3_development_time_threats.md#developmenttimeintro)
 - See controls for broad model poisoning
+- Controls that are aimed to improve the generalization ability of the model - reducing the memorization of any poisoned samples: [training with adversarial samples](2_threats_through_use.md#TRAINADVERSARIAL) and [adversarial robust distillation](2_threats_through_use.md#ADVERSARIALROBUSTDISTILLATION)

 ### 3.1.3 転移学習攻撃
 >Category: development-time threat